weehan299/nanograd/README.md

-# GPT-from-Scratch: A Complete Deep Learning Framework
+# Nanograd: A Complete Deep Learning Framework

 A minimalist yet comprehensive deep learning framework built from scratch in Python, implementing the core components of PyTorch including automatic differentiation, neural network layers, and a GPT language model.